Close Menu

 Resolving .htaccess Issues

-file in your WordPress root directory - Rename it to
+2. Locate the .htaccess file in your WordPress root directory

 # BEGIN WordPress